US Senate votes on war powers resolution to block Trump’s Iran military action

 Key details reported by multiple sources:

-- The US Senate passed a war powers resolution (50-48) to block Trump’s military action against Iran on June 24, 2026.
+- The US Senate passed a war powers resolution (50–48) on June 24, 2026, to block military action against Iran, marking the first time since 1973 Congress directed a president to halt hostilities.

-- John Fetterman (Pennsylvania) was the sole Democrat to vote against the resolution.
+- John Fetterman (Democrat, Pennsylvania) was the sole Democrat to vote against the resolution.

-- The resolution passed the House of Representatives earlier in June 2026.
+- The House of Representatives approved the same resolution earlier in June 2026.

-- Trump dispatched JD Vance to Switzerland to negotiate a settlement with Iran in June 2026.
+- Donald Trump dispatched JD Vance to Switzerland to negotiate a settlement with Iran.

-- Senators Mitch McConnell (Kentucky) and Dave McCormick (Pennsylvania) were absent for the vote.
+- Senate Majority Leader Mitch McConnell (Kentucky) and Dave McCormick (Pennsylvania) were absent for the June 24 vote, contributing to the Republicans’ lack of a full majority.

 Points of Difference